-The Route des Grandes Alpes, i.e. the Great Alpine Road, is an extraordinary journey through the land of alpine peaks, lazy melting snow and endless narrow curves, on which bikers, cyclists and car drivers carefully pass each other.
+The Route des Grandes Alpes, i.e. the Great Alpine Road, is an extraordinary journey through the land of alpine peaks, lazy melting snow and endless narrow curves.

 The fragment of the motorcycle route, captured by the digital camera: